-What does the law say when bar and restaurant employees drink on the job and later cause accidents?
+What does the law say about liability for injuries caused by bar and restaurant employees drinking on the job?

-In this article we’ll look at what Texas law has to say about someone who is injured while drinking on the job.
+In this article we'll look at what Texas law has to say about someone who is injured or hurts someone else while consuming alcohol.

 Under Texas law, restaurant and bar employees are not allowed to become intoxicated on the job.

-- Alcohol service establishment employees must maintain an eye on all their patrons for signs of intoxication.
-They are prohibited by law from ever serving someone alcohol to the point of, much less passed the point of, intoxication such that their patrons are a danger to themselves or the general public.
-Considering how alcohol blurs not only vision but judgment, intoxication on the bartenders’ part increases the likelihood of drunk drivers.
+- Alcohol service establishment employees must carefully monitor all patrons for signs of intoxication.
+They are prohibited by law from ever serving someone alcohol to the point of, much less past the point of, intoxication, such that that person becomes a danger to themselves or the general public.
+Considering how alcohol blurs not only vision but judgment, intoxication on the bartenders' part increases the likelihood of drunk driving.

 - Bartenders are surrounded by alcohol.
 The temptation to keep pouring drinks for themselves only increases as their own level of intoxication does, and there's no one there to stop them.

-- Alcohol doesn’t mix with high-paced work environments like bars and restaurants.
-When someone makes a mistake, serious workplace accidents can happen.
+- Alcohol doesn't mix with high-paced work environments like bars and restaurants.
+When someone makes a mistake because of alcohol use, serious workplace accidents can happen.

 When bar and restaurant employees cause accidents, their employers must be held responsible.

 The dram shop laws were designed in no small part to prevent these kinds of employees hurting themselves and other people.
-When they do, the bar could be financially liable for the damage they caused, including:
+When they do, the bar could be financially liable for any resulting damages, including:

 - Money for wages that were lost